A life-course approach to immunisation

-HPP was commissioned by the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA) to research and develop a report and policy framework to support policymakers considering how to implement a life-course approach to immunisation.
+HPP was commissioned by the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA) to research and develop a report and policy framework to support policymakers in implementing a life-course approach to immunisation.

-Through desk research and interviews with experts in six countries (Australia, Brazil, France, Japan, the United Kingdom and the United States), we identified five key components needed for effective life-course immunisation policy and assessed the progress of each country against them.
-The five components are:
+Through desk research and interviews with experts in six countries (Australia, Brazil, France, Japan, the United Kingdom and the United States), we identified five components of an effective life-course immunisation policy:

-The report also includes 15 case studies and six country profiles to demonstrate examples of best practice and lessons which can be applied in other contexts.
+We then assessed the progress of each country against the five components.
+The report includes 15 case studies and six country profiles to demonstrate examples of best practice and lessons which can be applied in other contexts.

 Key partners and stakeholders

-The content of this report was developed in close consultation with the IFPMA Life-Course Immunization Working Group, which is formed of representatives from a number of IFPMA members.
+The report was developed in close consultation with the IFPMA Life-Course Immunization Working Group, which is formed of representatives from a number of IFPMA members.

-Immunisation experts who were interviewed and provided feedback on this report:
+Immunisation experts who were interviewed and provided feedback on the report: